SANDY BEACH Weddings - EVERYTHING YOU NEED TO KNOW

 We hold the ceremony close to the lava rocks, as that is the main reason many of our couples choose this location!
 This is ideal, as the bodysurfers are on the opposite side of the beach, trying to avoid the rocks.

 The Sandy Beach location is one of the larger beaches, featuring a beautiful stretch of golden sand, royal blue ocean, accented by the iconic dark lava rock.
-Koko Crater (known for its “Stairmaster hike”) can be seen to the right of Sandy Beach.
-In combination, Sandy beach offers breathtaking views of the sea, land, and (crater) mountain.
+Koko Crater (known for its “Stairmaster hike,” which you can read about on our Things to Do on Oahu blog) can be seen to the right of Sandy Beach.
+In combination, Sandy Beach offers breathtaking views of the sea, land, and (crater) mountain.

 A glimpse of Koko Head in the background.